DaemonChoejur/Reborn/README.md

    - Metrics include a count to check how many times LiveView Dashboard page has been hit.
 (Not Completed)
    - added counter to "/welcome" route

-Root page
+Routes

-"/home" -> LiveDashboard.
+- "/home" -> LiveDashboard.
 Kept it default without any customization.
-"/welcome" -> route for user to logout, settings, etc.
+- "/welcome" -> route for user to logout, settings, etc.

 # Run: